Shital1834/gitpractise/README.md

 # gitpractise
-This is only for practise purposes.Editing doe by shital patil.
+This is only for practise purposes.Editing done by shital patil.